UfanSu/UfanSu.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD researcher in Mechanical Engineering at The University of Texas at Austin.
-My research combines microfluidics, heat and mass transfer, microfabrication, and infrared spectroscopy to develop compact systems for sample preconcentration and chemical analysis.
+My research combines microfluidics, heat and mass transfer, microfabrication, and spectroscopy to develop compact systems for sample preconcentration.
 I am also interested in extending this background toward thermal management and single/two phases liquid-cooling technologies for high-power electronics and data centers.

 ## Education